phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-fatjars_thinwars_and_why_openliberty_is_cool.md

 I have created a simple application to demonstrate these deployment options.
 (Code is available in [GitHub](https://github.com/phillip-kruger/quote-service))

 I did not want to build a basic "Hello world", as I wanted to include some of the MicroProfile features, so this is a "Quote of the Day" app.
 It uses a factory to load a quote provider (there is only one for now).
-The current provider gets and caches a quote from [forismatic.com](http://forismatic.com/en/api/).
+The current provider gets a quote from [forismatic.com](http://forismatic.com/en/api/).
-I use the [MicroProfile Configuration API](https://www.ibm.com/support/knowledgecenter/en/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/cwlp_microprofile_overview.html) to configure things like the HTTP Proxy, the URL and the provider to load.
+I use the [MicroProfile Configuration API](https://www.ibm.com/support/knowledgecenter/en/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/cwlp_microprofile_overview.html) to configure things like the URL and the provider to load.
 I use the [MicroProfile Fault Tolerance API](https://www.ibm.com/support/knowledgecenter/en/was_beta_liberty/com.ibm.websphere.liberty.autogen.beta.doc/ae/rwlp_feature_mpFaultTolerance-1.0.html) to make sure we survive when the provider source is not available.

 ### Configuring OpenLiberty